 One of the most common ways to gather indirect evidence of student learning is to ask students to self-report what they have learned.
 These surveys could be a half sheet of paper asking students about what they learned in the previous hour or an online survey with dozens of questions asking students about what they have learned in their degree programs.
-Surveys can include close-ended items (e.g., "strongly agree, agree, neutral . . .") or open-ended items (e.g., "How do you think your writing has improved?").
-The advantage of local surveys is that they can be quickly created and are generally easy to administer, and locally developed surveys can be easily tailored to your outcomes.
-One disadvantage of locally developed surveys is that creating high-quality surveys can be difficult without at least some experience in survey design.
-Another potential disadvantage is low response rates: If a relatively low percentage of respondents answer a survey, there is a chance that there could be significant differences between those who respond and those who do not.
+Surveys can include closed-ended items (e.g., "strongly agree, agree, neutral . . .") or open-ended items (e.g., "How do you think your writing has improved?").
+Local surveys can be quickly created, are generally easy to administer, and can be tailored to your program's outcomes.
+However, it is important to note that creating high-quality locally can be difficult without survey design experience.
+In addition, low response rates is an issue that is a challenge that can negatively affect the quality of your data.
+If a relatively low percentage of respondents answer a survey, there is a chance that there could be significant differences between those who respond and those who do not.

-• Externally Developed Surveys
+Externally Developed Surveys

 Others have also developed surveys that ask about student learning in general ways.
 One example is the University of California Undergraduate Experience Survey.
 This survey asks students to self-report on their level of reading, writing, math, and other skills when they started at this campus and where they are now.
 The change in self-assigned scores could be seen as indirect evidence of learning.
-The advantage of external surveys is that they have already been developed.
-Moreover, such surveys may have already been administered, making it possible to look at change over time; it may also be possible to compare students on one campus to students on other campuses.
-The disadvantage of externally developed surveys is that they may not align particularly well with a given set of local outcomes, some of these surveys are proprietary and not free of cost, and external surveys may also suffer from the problem of low response rates.
+Utilizing externally developed surveys can lead to quicker implementaton because they may have already been developed.
+Furthermore, if used by multiple institutions and/or used over time, they may also allow for crossinstitution and longitudinal comparisons.
+However, externally developed surveys may be limited because they may not align particularly well with a given set of local outcomes, some of these surveys are proprietary and not free of cost, and external surveys may also suffer from the problem of low response rates.